DavidCWebs/local-backup/readme.md

 I use them to back up Ubuntu 14.04 desktop - which is used primarily for web-development on a local LAMP stack.
 The scripts should work on any Linux box.

-I know there are existing programmes that carry out a similar function.
-The objective here was to build a backup solution that is:
+The objective was to build a backup solution that is:

 * Lightweight - using simple resources and minimal diskspace
 * "fire and forget" - once configured, it should just run with minimal input